petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 Microsoft have provided a pre-built client library for accessing secrets via AKV REST API and this component is available for .NET, ...NET Core, Powershell, and even the Azure CLI client consumption.

-Since Contoso builds mostly .NET Core apps that use the v4 SDK,    This libary is available for .NET by using the dotnet package manager to add the following packages:
+Since Contoso builds mostly .NET Core apps that use the v4 SDK.
+This library is available for .NET by using the dotnet package manager to add the following packages:
 - Azure.Security.KeyVault.Secrets
 - Azure.Identity

-The **Azure.Security.KeyVault.Secrets** package contains all the code you need to access AKV and read secrets that will be used to modify the running configuration of Contoso cusotm applications.
+The **Azure.Security.KeyVault.Secrets** package contains all the code you need to access AKV and read secrets that will be used to modify the running configuration of Contoso custom applications.

 The **Azure.Identity** package contains all the code required to use the managed identity we get from registering the app with Azure via Microsoft Identity Platform portal as the main credential that a Contoso custom app will use to authenticate to AKV to make requests.